Unda (film): Plot

-Police units from the Kerala Police camp in Idukki are preparing to go for their other state election duty.
-They are briefed by their senior officer Sam J. Mathan that the duty will be in Chhattisgarh, Madhya Pradesh and Jharkhand and will last for forty days.
-He also emphasizes on the statement to use ammunition only when necessary.
-A unit under CI Mathews Anthony arrives in Bastar at Chhattisgarh, which is one of the most dangerous Maoist affected red belts in India.
-Due to the unavailability in accommodating all the police teams in the ITBP camp, they are forced to find shelter in their respective polling booths assigned to them until the Election Day.
+Police units from the Kerala Police camp in Idukki are preparing for election duty in other states.
+They are briefed by their senior officer Sam J. Mathan that they will be going to Chhattisgarh, Madhya Pradesh and Jharkhand for forty days.
+He emphasizes that they should use ammunition only when necessary.
+A unit under CI Mathews Anthony arrives in Bastar at Chhattisgarh, which is one of the most dangerous parts of the Maoist affected red belt in India.
+Due to the unavailability of accommodations, the unit are forced to find shelter in their respective polling booths until election day.
 On their way to the booths, they split into three teams with Sub Inspector Manikandan leading one.
-That very night, they receive a wireless message warning of a likely Maoist attack.
-Though they became alert with loaded guns, no such attack happens.
+That night, they receive a message warning of a likely Maoist attack.
+Though they become alert with loaded guns, no attack happens.

 The next day morning, ITBP Commandant Dakota Akanito finds the team irresponsible and informs them of the seriousness of their duty by showing them footage of people killed during Maoist attacks in the past.
 He is surprised to learn that the team has not been provided with sufficient bullets and ammunition by the State Government.
-After realizing the threat in their duty, Mani speaks to Mathews over phone and informs him what the ITBP commandant told.
+After realizing the threat of their duty, Mani speaks to Mathews over phone and informs him what the ITBP commandant said.
 Mathews tells him that the state government had said that providing ammunition is the responsibility of the state government in Chhattisgarh.
 The next day night, the team encounters with a light shootout by the Maoists and fires back.
 Later, the ITBP officers inform them that some Maoists were chased by them and they unknowingly fired back bullets seeing the lights and the remaining were fire crackers.
 The ashamed team realizes that they wasted bullets and now only eight bullets remain.
 The next day, Mani goes to meet Mathews and informs him that their situation is in danger without sufficient ammunition.